Glossary

 Indirect drivers of biodiversity loss

-Material NCPs
+Material Contributions of NCPs

-Material NCPs include, for example, energy provision (e.g., firewood), food and feed, building materials (e.g., wood, stone), labor (e.g., draft animals), companionship (e.g. pets and farm animals).
-(IPBES, n.d., op.cit.)
+Material NCPs include, for example, energy provision (e.g., firewood), food and feed, building materials (e.g., wood, stone), labour (e.g., draft animals), companionship (e.g. pets and farm animals).

 Regulatory Initiatives